danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ### Clean Up

-Here's one of the nicest things about Test Clocks: when you delete the clock, Stripe automatically deletes everything that was created inside it — the customer, the subscription, the invoices, the payment intents, the charges.
-No test data accumulating in your Stripe test environment.
+Here's one of the nicest things about Test Clocks: when you delete the clock, Stripe automatically deletes everything that was created inside it, such as the customer, the subscription, the invoices, the payment intents, the charges.

 ```ruby
 namespace :test_clock do